Idaho Ronald McDonald House FAQ

 Who staffs the Ronald McDonald Family Room?

-The Ronald McDonald Family Room will be staffed by RMHC of Idaho staff and volunteers.
+The Ronald McDonald Family Room is staffed by RMHC of Idaho staff and volunteers.

 Does the Ronald McDonald Family Room only serve families of pediatric patients?